nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     This code uses the device's geolocation capability to get the latitude and longitude of the device's location.
 It then gets the weather for that location.

-4. Open the **index.js** file, and add the following code to the `onDeviceReady` function.
+4. Open the project's `www\scripts\index.js` file, and add the following code to the `onDeviceReady` function.

     ```javascript

 	  getWeatherWithGeoLocation();

     ```
-    The ``onDeviceReady`` function should look like this.
+    When you're done, the ``onDeviceReady`` function should look like this:

     ```javascript

      function onDeviceReady() {
-		// Handle the Cordova pause and resume events
-		document.addEventListener( 'pause', onPause.bind( this ), false );
-		document.addEventListener('resume', onResume.bind(this), false);

        $('#get-weather-btn').click(getWeatherWithZipCode);
        getWeatherWithGeoLocation();
 	};
      ```

 6. Run the app.

-    When your app starts, the label *Determining your current location ...* appears.
+When the app starts, the label *Determining your current location ...* appears.
 After a brief period of time, the weather data for your location appears in the app.

     > **Note**: If you use the Apache Ripple emulator, you’ll have to configure it with your location.